Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Atomic particle spheromaks have a quantized charge that superficially appears to be at rest with respect to an inertial observer.
 Isolated stable atomic particles such as electrons and protons hold specific amounts of energy (rest mass).
 When these particles aggregate with opposite charged particles the assembly emits photons.
 This photon emission decreases the total amount of energy in the assembly, creating a mutual potential energy well.

-An isolated spheromak in free space has a distorted toroid cross section.
-However, the fields of an atomic particle spheromak may be further distorted by external electric and magnetic fields.
+An isolated spheromak in free space has a distorted circular cross section.
+However, the fields of an atomic particle spheromak may be further distorted by externally imposed electric and magnetic fields.

 and

-In this diagram the axis of symmetry is R = 0.0
+In this diagram on the main axis of symmetry is R = 0

 GEOMETRICAL FEATURES OF A SPHEROMAK: